The IA Guide: A Breakdown of Intrinsic Alignment Formalisms: 2D IA Power Spectrum

-\headings{Additional note: beyond the power spectrum}\\ Power spectra are powerful probes of IA.
-However, lower-order statistics such as the power spectrum or 2PCF compress information in non-Gaussian and anisotropic fields, like the dark matter field in the weakly and strongly nonlinear regime.
-Ideally we want to ensure that high-order statistics (e.g., 3-point correlations \citep{schmitz_time_2018} or entire fields) are taken into account in IA inferences and that uncertainties are accounted for self-consistently via \gls{forward modeling} in weak lensing (see~\citet{porqueres_field-level_2023} and references therein).
-A 3D inference of IA has been performed on existing galaxy datasets~\citep{tsaprazi_field-level_2022}.
-With the advent of next-generation data these methods must be advanced to smaller scales in order to increase the signal-to-noise ratio of the detections.
+Power spectra are powerful probes of IA.
+However, 2-point statistics, such as the power spectrum or the 2PCF, fully characterize all the available information only for Gaussian and isotropic fields.
+Ideally, we want to ensure that high-order statistics (e.g., 3-point correlations \citep{schmitz_time_2018,pyne_three-point_2022}) are taken into account when inferring the IA signal, and that uncertainties are accounted for self-consistently via \gls{forward modeling} (e.g., via field-level inferences \citep{tsaprazi_field-level_2022, porqueres_field-level_2023}).
+With the advent of next-generation data, these methods must be advanced to smaller scales in order to increase the signal-to-noise ratio of the detections.